ogosselet/xctools/README.md

 ---

-> **Disclaimer:** I am not a professional programmer.
-XCTools is an hobby project that I also use to learn
+> **Disclaimer:** I am not a professional software developper.
+XCTools is an hobby project
-> more about Python and some of the development best practices out of personnal interrest.
+> that allows me to learn more about Python and some of the development best practices out of personnal
+> interrest.
 > I develop XCTools during my daily commute in the train.
 > I am open for comments & contributions to improve the features and the quality of the project.